 In 2007, concerns were raised in the United States (U.S.), about Polonium-210 levels in ground water in Fallon, in the Lahontan Valley, NV.

-In 2007, the Food and Drug Administration (FDA) found that levels of the substance in milk were not enough to worry about.
+In 2007, the Food and Drug Administration (FDA) found that levels of the substance in milk were

 Now, however, there is concern that new methods of oil and gas production, including “fracking” may lead to higher levels of Polonium-210 and other potentially hazardous products.
 The Environmental Protection Agency (EPA) is monitoring this.